De Bry Rare Books

 Fair condition but complete.
 Toning and foxing (more marked to first page), small tear to left upper middle edge with 2x2cm loss approx. Old folds.

-This is an important early issue of the Māori-language newspaper Te Wānanga, published at Pakowhai, Hawke’s Bay, and edited at this time by the government ethnographer and interpreter John White (1826–1891) — whose name appears as owner on this copy.
-White had assumed editorial responsibilities earlier in 1875, amid the shifting political influence of the Repudiation Movement, which sought to challenge Crown land acquisitions and reassert Māori control over land and law.
+This is an important early issue of the Māori-language newspaper Te Wānanga, published at Pakowhai, Hawke’s Bay, and edited by the government interpreter John White (1826–1891).
+White supported the Repudiation Movement, which sought to challenge Crown land acquisitions and reassert Māori control over the land.

 Te Wānanga was one of the most influential Māori-language publications of the 19th century.
-It allowed a platform for Maori voices especially against the Land-grabbing colonial forces of the day.
+It gave a platform for Maori voices against the Land-hungry colonial forces of the time.